-The series in the Championship 2018/19 will start on August 3 and will end on May 5th.
-The play-off final will then be played in late May.
+The series of the Championship 2018/19 will start on August 3rd and end on May 5th.
+The tournament will continue with the final play-offs at the end of May.

 Winner odds for the Championship 2018/19

 Like for most leagues, the schedule of the Championship extends from autumn to spring.
 The series will begin in August of 2018 and end in May 2019.
 The play-off, where the teams can qualify for the Premier League, will begin at the end of May.